No Crash, No Exploit: Automated Verification of Embedded Kernels: Parameterized analysis

 Once this is done, the full system is verified: the combination of both analyses imply the existence of an invariant, and thus APE; moreover, both analyses allow to check that there is no software exception neither in the boot nor in the runtime.

-This method uses two characteristics of the boot code: \begin{itemize} \item First, one goal of the boot code during the boot is to initialized the data structures such that they are well-typed according to Fig.~\ref{fig:kernel-types}.
+This method uses two characteristics of the boot code: \begin{itemize} \item First, one goal of the boot code is to initialize the data structures so that they are well-typed according to Fig.~\ref{fig:kernel-types}.
 The initial value for these types is unimportant as they will be overwritten, so the code will also work if these data structures are initialized. \item The execution of the boot code is almost deterministic (except for hardware device handling and multicore execution) once the user image is known, thus the fully-automated in-context static analysis on this case is both robust and scalable (as it propagates mostly singleton values). \end{itemize}

 Note that this method avoids the need to specify (and annotate) the code with the actual precondition on the user image; here, the precondition that we verify is that ``the user image should be such that its initialization will make it well-typed'', using the fact that it is easier to describe the runtime types than the initial types.